hdShang/arxiv-daily/docs/cs-RO/2025-05-16/papers/250511123v1-conditioning-matters-training-diffusion-policies-is-faster-than-you-.md

 ---
 layout: default
-title: Conditioning Matters: Training Diffusion Policies is Faster Than You Think
+title: "Conditioning Matters: Training Diffusion Policies is Faster Than You Think"
 ---

 # Conditioning Matters: Training Diffusion Policies is Faster Than You Think